AgoRapide/AgoRapide/README.md

 "The shape of a program should reflect only the problem it needs to solve" - [Paul Graham - Revenge of the Nerds](http://www.paulgraham.com/icad.html).
+Use AgoRapide and this goal comes within reach!

 # AgoRapide